Sanoj32/Major-Project/README.md

 # Major-Project
 **A central repo for sharing resources, workflows and roadmaps.
 Add more resourses if found.**

+## Roadmap
+1) Scrape data from all above sites.
+(Currently being worked on)
+2) Clean the data and remove unnecessary variables.
+(Pending)
+3) Perfrom EDA and find out the relationships between variables.
+(Pending)
+4) Build a model to predict/give an objective price of the house based on the parameters.
+(Pending)
+5) Deploy the model using flask and html css js.
+(Pending)

 ## INFROMATION AND RESOURCES

 ### Tutorial videos